 Also, read about My BK Experience Survey

 Wolf again had another chance in the 72nd minute after substitute Misagh Bahadoran fed him the ball, however he mistimed his step and slipped inside the penalty area.

 One last chance came begging from the Philippines coming from Bahadoran who fed the ball to OJ Porteria in the 90th minute only seeing his shot end up straight to the goalkeeper.

-The draw was the first for the Philippines against a much higher ranked position, and set up a much interesting tie against World Cup Qualifiers conqueror Kuwait on Tuesday.
+The Philippines’ first draw against a much higher-ranked team set up a much more intriguing tie against World Cup Qualifiers conqueror Kuwait on Tuesday.

-Despite the draw, the Philippines gave a very good showing as it prepares for the AFF Suzuki Cup this coming November.
+Despite the draw, the Philippines gave a very good showing as it prepared for the AFF Suzuki Cup this coming November.